j0sete/Doman/README.md

 Beta version, only with a few images of Europe.
 **You need OpenCV for make this program work.**

 *Alfa version, few images from europe path.
-Next releases are in Java, you won't special libraries*
+Next releases are in Java, you won't need special libraries*

 *Tested on Fedora 20*